Kong/kong_ai_gateway-portkey-litellm-benchmark/3. Kong Gateway Enterprise/kong_gateway_enterprise.md

   --query "LoadBalancers[?Type=='network' && contains(LoadBalancerName, 'kongdp')]" | jq -r '.[].LoadBalancerArn')
 ```

-And the the target groups with:
+And then check the target groups with:
 ```
 for tg in $(aws elbv2 describe-target-groups \
               --load-balancer-arn $NLB_ARN \